 Newcrest shareholders will receive their dividend in Australian dollars unless:

-a. their registered address is in Papua New Guinea in which case they will receive the dividend payment in Papua New Guinea kina; or
+in which case they will receive their dividend in PNG kina; or

-b. they nominate a US dollar bank account domiciled in the US by 5:00pm on the election date in which case they will receive the dividend payment in US dollars.
+b. they nominate a US dollar bank account domiciled in the United States of America by 5:00pm Australian eastern time on the election date, in which case they will receive the dividend payment in US dollars.

 As dividends are determined in US dollars, for payments to be made in Australian dollars or Papua New Guinea kina, conversion into the relevant currency will be based on the foreign currency exchange rates applicable on the relevant record date.